 when the silhouette of Corregidor loomed out of

 the darkness they believed this was their

 into the darkness, the patients knew for the

 first time that they were being sent to

 After being hospitalized in Australia, Emmett returned to the United States, in June 1942, and was sent to Ft.
 Dix, New Jersey, for further medical treatment.
 Emmett was somewhat of a celebrity and spoke to the families of the men of the 192nd Tank Battalion in both Maywood and Janesville.
 Emmett did not consider himself a hero and often spoke of the men, who were now Prisoners of War, as the true war heroes.

 After recovering, he was reassigned to the Armored School at Fort Knox where he was promoted to Captain.
 He remained at Fort Knox fighting to stay in the army because his injury had left his injured leg an inch shorter than his other leg.

 In February 1945, Emmett was released from active duty and returned to Maywood.
 His one regret was that he had not been able to remain with the other members of the 192nd Tank Battalion.

-Emmett F. Gibson died from head injuries he received in an accident while a police officer in Maywood on July 13, 1958.
+Emmett F. Gibson was a police officer with the Maywood Police Department when he died from a brain tumor on July 13, 1958.
 His last request was to be cremated and have his ashes scattered at the battle sites on Bataan.
 On April 9, 1959, on the seventeenth anniversary of the fall of Bataan, his wish was carried out.
 His ashes were scattered on the battlefields of Bataan by helicopter.
 The urn was dropped into Manila Bay.